SUBJECT: OLD TEXAS DUDE

 THE MISSION

-In an era of algorithmic noise and sponsored content, The Watch Tower serves as a singular point of signal.
+In an era of algorithmic noise and sponsored content, OTD Vault serves as a singular point of signal.
 The objective is simple: to provide an unfiltered technical and cultural overlook for the modern Texan and the wandering traveler.

 It is written by one person.
 It is not optimized.
 It is not a content strategy.
 It is a dispatch from someone who has been paying attention for a long time and has opinions about what he sees.